Leave your dog home alone without worry

 As with all dog training, we cannot guarantee success.
 We wish we could but the reality is that dogs are living, breathing, thinking creatures and so many factors influence the success both during the training program and following its completion.
 Ethically we cannot guarantee success.
 In fact, I would be wary of any trainer that offers you a guarantee.

 What happens at the end of the 4-week initial commitment?

 As we approach the end of the initial 4-week commitment, we will discuss the next steps.
 Except for very severe cases, almost all clients will have seen progress.
 Depending on your goal, you may still have a ways to go, but by now you understand the process and you can see the first glimmers of your dog beginning to relax...sigh!
 Most clients choose to continue with coaching support.
 The price is slightly lower as the upfront setup is not required, but the daily coaching and our weekly joint sessions continue.
 I will discuss the pro's and con's with you, but ultimately how you proceed is up to you.
 I will do everything in my power to set you up for success no matter what you decide.

 You say that I will have to use technology in this process.
 I am not very technical.

 Yes!
 We use technology to watch your dog real-time.
 You don't have to be very techie to be able to do this.
 With today's technology - laptop, tablets and smartphones, Skype and Zoom - a CSAT can help anyone, anywhere in the world.

-Private behaviour modification and separation anxiety dog training in Calgary, AB or anywhere.
+Private behaviour modification and separation anxiety dog training in Sooke/Langford or anywhere across Canada.